 Drifting alongside mud flats and small islands, we’re able to see oysters, shore crabs, teals, curlews and (as an extra-special surprise) a few dolphins who have wandered into the park’s waters from the sea (don’t worry – they found their way out again with surprising alacrity).

-Ilha Deserta itself is known for two things – its 7km long beach with powdery-fine sand, and Estamine – an award-winning restaurant that should firmly be at the top of every seafood-lover’s list of things to do while in the Algarve.
+Ilha Deserta itself is known for two things – its 7km long beach – one of the best beaches in the Algarve with powdery-fine sand, and Estamine – an award-winning restaurant that should firmly be at the top of every seafood-lover’s list of things to do while in the Algarve.

 Completely self-sustainable, the restaurant produces its own energy and purifies its own water.
 More importantly, the owner Isabel is something of a genius when it comes to seafood – oysters, octopus, clams, prawns – every dish that comes out of the kitchen exemplifies her deft touch.